matianfu/telsa/docs/state-machine-cn.md

 So either `c` or `p` can be used to identify a class. `c` is more convenient for it's a declared name in the scope.

-Sometimes, it is possible to eliminate the `enter` method and merge its logic into constructor for simplicity.
+Sometimes, it is possbile to eliminate the `enter` method and merge its logic into constructor for simplicity.

 Similarly, we can call `this.enter(...args)` inside the base state class constructor.
 Then in most cases, concrete state classes does not need to have a constructor.
 Implementing `enter` and `exit` methods is enough.
 The code looks a little bit cleaner.